Phone: (910) 643-6039

 Workshops are on Saturdays.
 A professional caterer will teach youth how to prepare a meal for four.
 Youth learn how to plan menus and prepare everything from scratch.
 Youth will take home all recipes from the day’s menu.

-All Pre-Dance Download Dance Class Descriptions (.pdf)
+Class Descriptions Download Dance Class Descriptions – printable version (.pdf)

 Classes build on the creative movement idea with basic ballet, tap, or jazz moves introduced in “fun way”.
 Students will also learn the discipline of staying in line and working together as groups, as well as developing the patience for “take your turn time” each week.
 Dancers will begin to learn correct terminology of the steps and be encouraged to practice at home.
 Classes focus on building the students attention span and motor skills as we begin to practice new steps and combinations!
 Skills for balance and coordination will be our focus while building self-esteem and confidence.